LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/walkthrough_postman-rest.rst

 Clone the Coding Events API Source Code
 ---------------------------------------

 Throughout this course we will be using a modified version of the MVC Coding Events application you created.
-The `Coding Events API <https://github.com/LaunchCodeEducation/coding-events-api/tree/1-sqlite>`_ is designed following the OpenAPI REST specification.
+The `Coding Events API <https://github.com/LaunchCodeEducation/coding-events-api/tree/1-sqlite>`_ is designed as a RESTful API.
 Although they are implemented differently you will find that most of the features from the MVC application have been supported through endpoints in the API.

 .. admonition:: note